Turks in South Africa: Modern era

-Map of the Turkish diaspora.
-Darker regions indicate higher populations.

 Ottoman era

 Turkish migration to South Africa began during the 19th century.
 In 1889, the Ottoman Empire established honorary consulates in Johannesburg and Durban.

 In the mid-19th century, at the request of Queen Victoria, Sultan Abdülaziz of the Ottoman Empire dispatched Abu Bakr Effendi to Cape Town (1862–1863).
 Effendi became a significant figure in strengthening Islam among the Cape Malay community.
 He introduced the Hanafi school of jurisprudence, authored Bayân al-Dîn (1877)—one of the earliest Islamic texts in the Afrikaans language—and popularised the fez among Muslim men in the Cape.
 His legacy continued through his descendants, several of whom remain prominent in South Africa; notably, fifteen descendants were granted Turkish citizenship in August 2020.

 During this period, Mehmet Remzi Bey served as the Ottoman Consul General in Johannesburg in 1914.
 He died the following year and was buried in Braamfontein Cemetery.
 In 2011, his remains were ceremonially reinterred at the Nizamiye Mosque in Johannesburg.